Kevin McQuay

 Kevin McQuay (13 July 1950 – 5 December 2005), professionally known as Big Kev, was an Australian cleaning products entrepreneur.

 Television career

 His career on television took off in the 1990s as a regular guest on the infomercial component of Good Morning Australia.
 The former Carey Grammar student built up a good rapport with its host Bert Newton.

-McQuay was a flamboyant person who loved to drink and party with his brother "Little Steve", although this led him to getting multiple DUI charges; this included one reading of 0.121, more than twice the legal limit.
+McQuay was a flamboyant person who loved to drink and party with his brother "Little Steve", although this led him to getting multiple drink-driving charges; this included one reading of 0.121, more than twice the legal limit.
 At one point, in 2001, McQuay weighed 146 kg.
 His catchphrases were "I'm excited!" and "Big Kev knows."
 He continued to appear on Good Morning Australia into the early to mid-2000s.

 McQuay was well known in the V8 Supercar community as the sponsor of Paul Morris Motorsport during the 2000 and 2001 seasons.